 When comparing with other VR devices or other displays, it is important to take into account the following:

-- Other tips: make sure that you calibrate both displays to make sure they are reproducing colour accurately.
-Use the same colour space on both displays and you could also use a colour reference, such as Pantone swatch book to compare the colours on the displays.
+- Other tips: Make sure that you calibrate both displays to ensure they are reproducing colour accurately.
+Use the same colour space on both displays, and you could also use a colour reference, such as a Pantone swatch book, to compare the colours on the displays.

-Keep in mind that it may not be possible to perfectly match the colors on the two devices, as they may have different color capabilities and be affected by different viewing conditions.
-However, by following these steps, you should be able to improve the color match between the two devices.
+Keep in mind that it may not be possible to perfectly match the colours on the two devices, as they may have different colour capabilities and be affected by different viewing conditions.
+However, by following these steps, you should be able to improve the colour match between the two devices.